Sacred Heart High School (Yonkers, New York)

 Sacred Heart High School is an American co-educational private, Roman Catholic high school in Yonkers, New York.
-It is in the jurisdiction of the Roman Catholic Archdiocese of New York.
+It is under the jurisdiction of the Roman Catholic Archdiocese of New York.
 It is the only Catholic high school in Yonkers.

 It was founded in 1923 and named after the most holy Sacred Heart of Jesus.
-At the time of its founding, the Sacred Heart community was predominantly composed of Irish-American immigrants, which has had a large influence on the school's image and mascot.
-Sacred Heart is known as "The Fighting Irish".
+At the time of its founding, the Sacred Heart community was predominantly composed of Irish-American immigrants, which has had a large influence on the school's image and culture.

 Academics

 Sacred Heart has a liberal arts curriculum, in accordance with a course of study prescribed by the University of the State of New York, which focuses on English, history, mathematics, the sciences, modern languages, and religion.
 Students are given the option to take Regents level, Honors or Advanced Placement classes depending on their individual performance.

-All students are required to take four years of English, four years of religion, three years of any language, four years of history, three years of mathematics, and three years of science.
+All students are required to take four years of English, four years of religion, three years of any foreign language, four years of history, three years of mathematics, three years of science, one year of art, and are required to complete 25 service hours in order to graduate.

 Senior students have the choice of taking elective courses in various academic subjects, and with prior approval, undergraduate courses in conjunction with Westchester Community College through its Advanced College Experience Program.

+Athletics

+Sacred Heart has many athletic teams, most of them being gender specific.
+These sport teams include: Varsity Boys Soccer, Varsity Girls Soccer, Varsity & Junior Varsity Girls Volleyball, Varsity Bowling (Co-ed), Varsity Boys Basketball, Varsity Girls Basketball, Varsity Cheerleading, Varsity Boys Baseball, Varsity Girls Softball, Varsity Boys Volleyball, Varsity Girls Flag Football, Cross Country, Track, and Field.
+All the sports, excluding Cross Country, Track and Field are seasonal.

+Clubs

+Sacred Heart has nearly three dozen clubs, many of these clubs being started by students and moderated by staff at the school.
+These clubs, as of September 2025, include: